-► Two layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) are able to
+➤ Two-layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) can

-- Two layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) are able to - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2.$
+- Two-layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) can - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2.$

-- Two layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) are able to - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2.$ - approximate with arbitrarily small error any "reasonable" function from [0, 1] to (0, 1).
+- Two-layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) can - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2$. - approximate with arbitrarily small error any "reasonable" function from [0, 1] to (0, 1).

-Here "reasonable" means that it is pretty tough to find a function that is not reasonable.
+Here, "reasonable" means that it is pretty tough to find a function that is not reasonable.

-- ► Two layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) are able to - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2.$ - approximate with arbitrarily small error any "reasonable" function from [0, 1] to (0, 1).
+- ➤ Two-layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) can - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2$. - approximate with arbitrarily small error any "reasonable" function from [0, 1] to (0, 1).

-Here "reasonable" means that it is pretty tough to find a function that is not reasonable.
+Here, "reasonable" means that it is pretty tough to find a function that is not reasonable.

-So multi-layer perceptrons are suffuciently powerful for any application.
+So, multilayer perceptrons are sufficiently powerful for any application.

-- ► Two layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) are able to - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2.$ - approximate with arbitrarily small error any "reasonable" function from [0, 1] to (0, 1).
+- Two-layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) can - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2.$ - approximate with arbitrarily small error any "reasonable" function from [0,1] to (0,1).

-Here "reasonable" means that it is pretty tough to find a function that is not reasonable.
+Here, "reasonable" means that it is pretty tough to find a function that is not reasonable.

-So multi-layer perceptrons are suffuciently powerful for any application.
+So, multilayer perceptrons are sufficiently powerful for any application.

-But for a long time, at least throughout 60s and 70s, nobody well-known knew any efficient method for training multilayer networks!
+But for a long time, at least throughout the 60s and 70s, nobody well-known knew any efficient method for training multilayer networks!

-- ► Two layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) are able to - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2$. - approximate with arbitrarily small error any "reasonable" function from [0, 1] to (0, 1).
+- ➤ Two-layer networks with a single output neuron and a single layer of hidden neurons (with the logistic sigmoid as the activation function) can - approximate with arbitrarily small error any "reasonable" boundary - a given input is classified as 1 iff the output value of the network is $\geq 1/2$. - approximate with arbitrarily small error any "reasonable" function from [0,1] to (0,1).

-Here "reasonable" means that it is pretty tough to find a function that is not reasonable.
+Here, "reasonable" means that it is pretty tough to find a function that is not reasonable.

-So multi-layer perceptrons are suffuciently powerful for any application.
+So, multilayer perceptrons are sufficiently powerful for any application.

-But for a long time, at least throughout 60s and 70s, nobody well-known knew any efficient method for training multilayer networks!
+But for a long time, at least throughout the 60s and 70s, nobody well-known knew any efficient method for training multilayer networks!

-\dots then an efficient way of using the gradient descent was published in 1986!
+An efficient way of using the gradient descent was published in 1986!